scoopgracie/pyscrape/README.md

 properties, `page` and `request`. `page` is a `BeautifulSoup` object.
 `request` is a Requests `Response` object.

+However, if you just want this for the cache (see below), and do not need or want Beautiful Soup to parse the pages, pass `parse=False` to get().
+This will simply return a Requests request object, not a `Page` object.
+Disabling parsing and caching is possible, but rather useless, because parsing and caching are the main features of Scrapesy.
+If you find yourself always disabling both, just use Requests directly.

 ### Caching

 By default, Scrapesy implements a cache, allowing for near-instantaneous